Michigan rap: Tee Grizzley

 42 Dugg in the music video for "Narcos" by Mitch PNF.

 42 Dugg

-42 Dugg born Dion Marquise Hayes is an American rapper well known for making collaborations with Lil Baby on hit songs such as "We Paid" and "4 Da Gang" with Roddy Ricch.
-He grew up on the Eastside of Detroit and attended high school, but soon dropped out.
-The number 42 in his name marks a reference to a Crip set that went by the name of "Hustle Boys".
-He grew up listening to Yo Gotti and was later signed to Yo Gotti's record label "Collective Music Group".
+42 Dugg born Dion Marquise Hayes is an American rapper well known for making collaborations with Lil Baby on hit songs such as "We Paid" and "4 Da Gang" with Roddy Ricch going quintuple platinum and gold, respectively as certified by the RIAA.
+He grew up on the Eastside of Detroit.
+Billboard named Hayes the "R&B/Hip-Hop Rookie of the Month" in May 2021.
+His whistle has become known as his signature sound.